julelang/manual/src/memory/memory-model.md

 Channels use a queue that operates with a singly linked list, which has O(1) complexity for a FIFO queue.
 The data received from the queue is zeroed out, and if they performs GC, the references held by the channel are released.

 For unbuffered channels, the queue always have 1 preallocated list node.
-For buffered channels, the queue alwas have N preallocated list node.
+For buffered channels, the queue always have N preallocated list node.

 ## Smart Pointers